Cancer that develops in the cells and tissue of the skin lining on either the inside or outside of the anus is called anal cancer.

 If you think you are at risk of anal cancer, or are concerned you may have symptoms, see a provider to answer your questions.
-For more information on anal precancer and screening for it, please see our Anal Precancer page.
+Find out more about anal precancer and screening for it.

 Utilize yearly examinations, annual check-ups, or other medical visits as occasions to talk to your provider about screening, and as opportunities for them to screen for anal cancer.
 Individuals with anal cancer risk factors should discuss screening with their providers.
 See our screening section for more information on options.
 If you think something is wrong, and you feel your doctor is not appropriately addressing your concerns, seek a second opinion.